How To Prepare Your Car for Spring

 Need a reliable repair shop you can trust?

 Probst Collision is the top auto body repair shop in New Lenox, IL.
 We provide collision repair, dent removal, mechanical repair, airbag replacement, and auto body painting in the local area to customers from New Lenox, Joliet, Mokena, Frankfort, Manhattan and other southwest Chicagoland cities.
-Contact us or get an online estimate.
+Contact us today.